MichoelR/Keviyus/README.md

 starting with the number of the year.

 To use it, download the zip folder, check for viruses, and unzip.
-Along with supporting files, the folder contains two PowerPoint presentations/pdfs and three html pages.
+Along with supporting files, the folder contains three PowerPoint presentations/pdfs and three html pages.

 The main presentation is This year's calendar.
 It walks through the process of creating a calendar in detail, from beginning to end.